arvindshmicrosoft/SQLCallStackResolver/readme.md

 * Multiple callstacks in Histogram XML markup (multiple-instance case of above)
 * Older format with just virtual addresses [1]
 * dll!Ordinal### format [2]
+* Output from SQLDumper (SQLDumpNNNN.TXT file) - at least the sections which have stack frames [5]

 In all cases you must provided a symbol search path [3][4]